Telehealth Success

 Just like in-person care, your privacy is essential.
 Creating a calm space helps you focus, feel safe, and make the most of your time with your provider.

 Treat your telehealth visit just like you would an in-office appointment.
 Log in a few minutes early to check your internet connection, camera, and microphone.
-Have any recent symptoms, questions, or medication concerns written down beforehand.
+Have any recent symptoms, questions, or medication concerns ready to discuss.

 Being ready and on time helps us stay on schedule and ensures you get your full appointment time.
 Technical delays are sometimes unavoidable, but preparation can make a big difference.